ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide.md

 ### Run the Project

 If you have followed the above guide step by step, your project will be able to build a video barcode scanner.
-If the project is not working well, please check the [template code](https://github.com/Dynamsoft/barcode-reader-docs-mobile/blob/preview/programming/android/template.java){:target="_blank"} to find out the problems.
+If the project is not working well, please check the [`template code`](https://github.com/Dynamsoft/barcode-reader-docs-mobile/blob/preview/programming/android/template.java){:target="_blank"} to find out the problems.

 ## Other Barcode Reading Settings